chrisi96fan/Prolific-Study-Fetcher/README.md

 For a Firefox-compatible version of this extension, please see my fork: [chrisi96fan/ProlificAutomaticStudies](https://github.com/chrisi96fan/ProlificAutomaticStudies)

 You can find installation instructions and releases there.

+# How it works:

+1. Detects notifications from Chrome/Firefox using Windows events.

+2. Opens study with the prolific assistant extensions and tries to join them.

+3. For studies appearing on the prolific dashboard, it uses the text recognition software tesseract ocr to locate the join button.

+4. Sends a notification via Telegram and Discord Webhook.